WITH A TAX DEDUCTIBLE DONATION,

 These mistreated individuals and communities serve as a mirror for how we as humans have been conditioned to treat one another, ourselves and our environment.
 Mother Earth is in jeopardy on all fronts, and the First Nations are the keepers of the ancient wisdom and holistic understanding of the land.
 We are more in need of their knowledge, traditions and healing than ever before.
 As they say in Lakota, Mitákuye Oyás'iŋ, “We are all related.”

 A matriarchal society upended by centuries of genocide and colonialism has disenfranchised the Lakota women and simultaneously reinforced their roles as the backbones of their communities and the keepers of their people's ancient wisdom.
 These are the powerfully rich stories of the brave women and children living in one of the poorest places in the United States.

-With exclusive access to these women’s lives over a period of two months, we recorded their stories as they re-lived their most traumatic experiences and let us into their daily life experiences.
+With exclusive access to these women’s lives over a period of three months, we recorded their stories as they re-lived some of their most traumatic experiences and let us into their daily life experiences.
 Along this journey, we learnt how it all came to be and heard their hopes for a brighter future.
 The results are honest, heart-breaking, beautiful and indispensably pertinent to understanding the world in which we live in today.

 10 years old - born to a mother struggling with alcoholism and methamphetamine addiction.
 She is now being raised by her father’s partner Vandee - 36 years old - herself a survivor of drug abuse and teen sex-trafficking, who has dedicated her life to other Missing and Murdered Indigenous Women and Girls (#MMIWG).